Technologicat/mcpyrate/README.md

 This fork adds a lot of features over `mcpy` 2.0.0:

 - **Agile development**:
-  - Universal bootstrapper `macropython`. **Allows your main program to use macros**.
+  - Universal bootstrapper: `macropython`. **Import and use macros in your main program**.
-  - Interactive console: `macropython -i`.
-Use macros in a console session.
+  - Interactive console: `macropython -i`. **Import and use macros in a console session**.
-    - Embeddable à la `code.InteractiveConsole`, see `mcpy.repl.console.MacroConsole`.
+    - Embeddable à la `code.InteractiveConsole`.
+See `mcpy.repl.console.MacroConsole`.
-  - IPython extension `mcpy.repl.iconsole`.
-Use macros in an IPython session.
+  - IPython extension `mcpy.repl.iconsole`. **Import and use macros in an IPython session**.
 - **Testing and debugging**:
-  - Correct test coverage reported by tools such as [`Coverage.py`](https://github.com/nedbat/coveragepy/).
+  - Statement coverage is correctly reported by tools such as [`Coverage.py`](https://github.com/nedbat/coveragepy/).
-  - Macro expansion errors are reported at macro expansion time, with use site traceback.
+  - Macro expansion errors are reported **at macro expansion time**, with use site traceback.
   - Debug output with a step-by-step expansion breakdown.
 See macro `mcpy.debug.step_expansion`.
   - Manual expand-once.
+- **Dialects, i.e. whole-module source and AST transforms**.
+  - Think [Racket's](https://racket-lang.org/) `#lang`, but for Python.
+  - Define languages that use Python's surface syntax, but change the semantics; or plug in a per-module transpiler that (at import time) compiles source code from some other programming language into macro-enabled Python.
+  - Sky's the limit, really.
+Until we get [`unpythonic`](https://github.com/Technologicat/unpythonic) ported to use `mcpy`, see [`pydialect`](https://github.com/Technologicat/pydialect) for old example dialects.
+  - For documentation, see the docstrings of [`mcpy.dialects`](mcpy/dialects.py).
 - **Advanced quasiquoting**:
   - Hygienically interpolate both regular values **and macro names**.
   - Delayed macro expansion inside quasiquoted code.